seth586/guides/FreeNAS/freenas_6_rtl.md

 Now connect on your web browser at the jail ip:3000 or myprivateonionaddressocyn4rixm632jid.onion:3000 for remote connections.

-Its been my experience that RTL will hang with the spinning animation, especially after unlocking the wallet, just close the browser window and open a new window and it should go away.

 ### Fund your wallet
 LND has its own layer 1 wallet, Click `LND Wallet`, select an `Address Type`, and click `Generate Address`.
 This wallet will need funds sent to it to create lightning channels.
 Wait for your transaction to confirm...